 - All sources of income available to either party

 - Each party’s contribution to the marriage, including services rendered in homemaking, child care, education and career-building of a party

 With respect to the duration of the parties’ marriage, a long-term marriage gives rise to a presumption in favor of permanent alimony.
 A short marriage raises a presumption against permanent alimony.

 How is child support determined?

-In Florida, child support is based on the combined income of the parents and how many children that parent is responsible for supporting.
+In Florida, child support is based on the combined income of the parents and how many children each parent is responsible for supporting.
 In general, child support is determined by a mathematical formula comparing the respective gross incomes or potential gross incomes of the parties and the overnights each parent has with the child or children.
 Monthly expenses such as debts of each party are not taken into account unless they directly relate to the care of the children, such as child care or health insurance.

 Who is responsible for child support before and after divorce?